-The left panel of Figure \ref{fig:p1p3} shows the distribution of MaNGA galaxy central emission line ratios in the space of $P1$ and $P3$; only the 7,672 galaxies with all relevant emission lines detected at $2\sigma$ are shown.
-The galaxies with emission line ratios dominated by star formation form the sequence on the left.
+The left panel of Figure \ref{fig:p1p3} shows the distribution of MaNGA galaxy central emission-line ratios in the space of $P1$ and $P3$; only the 7,672 galaxies with all relevant emission lines detected at $2\sigma$ are shown.
+The galaxies with emission-line ratios dominated by star formation form the sequence on the left.
 The LINER-like galaxies are on the bottom right.
 The Seyfert galaxies are on the upper right, and our selection is shown as the blue box.
 The right panel of Figure \ref{fig:p1p3} shows the image of one galaxy at each corresponding $P1$--$P3$ value.
-The $r$-band image is shown as grey scale, and the \ha\ map is overlaid in red and the \oiiilam\ map is overlaid in green.
+The $r$-band image is shown as gray scale, and the \ha\ map is overlaid in red and the \oiiilam\ map is overlaid in green.
 The metallicity sequence on the right (increasing from top to bottom) is visible as the images go from \oiii\ to \ha\ dominated.
-The LINER \oiii\ emission tends to be subdominant to the galaxy, but for Seyferts it is more visible (cf. the right hand panel of Figure 15 of \citealt{ji20a} showing the \ha\ equivalent widths as a function of $P3$).
+The LINER \oiii\ emission tends to be subdominant to the galaxy, but for Seyferts it is more visible (see the right panel of Figure 15 of \citealt{ji20a} showing the \ha\ equivalent widths as a function of $P3$).

 There are 306 detected Seyfert galaxies in the full MaNGA sample by these definitions, 265 in the statistical sample (Primary, Color-Enhanced, and subsampled Secondary samples), and 210 of those have $\sigma_e> 60$ km~s$^{-1}$.
 For each detected Seyfert we assume the central \oiiilam\ luminosity ($\loiii$) and \hb\ luminosity ($\lhb$) reflect mostly the light from a central AGN source (we discuss dust corrections in Section \ref{sec:bolometric}).